What makes a successful member of our team? Check out the top traits we are looking for and see if you have the right mix

 Takeda Pharmaceuticals U.S.A., Inc. ranks among the top 15 pharmaceutical companies in the United States.
 Our larger U.S. offices are in Cambridge, MA, Deerfield, IL, and San Diego, CA. Research & Development employees in our Cambridge location focus on oncology, gastroenterology, immunomodulation, biologics, translational research, and external innovation.
 In March 2016, we opened our newest space at 300 Massachusetts Avenue, featuring 230,000 square feet of state-of-the-art office and lab space.

 While Takeda is enjoying tremendous growth as an emerging global leader in the pharmaceutical industry, we remain ever mindful of our commitment to serve people worldwide by striving toward better health through leading innovation in medicine.
 In short, we are a passionate team doing important work that impacts patients’ lives.
 If you are driven to create better health and a brighter future, join us!

-Responsible for providing technical leadership for research project implementation and coordination by independently planning and executing unit operations/characterization and optimization experiments.
+Independently planning and executing unit operations/characterization and optimization experiments.
 Additionally this position assists with preparing technology transfer documentation and provides onsite support/trouble shooting during technology transfer or manufacturing as appropriate for project/role.
 This may include leading technology transfer activities and compiling vendor data for presentation.
 This position also independently interprets and communicates results and owns technical aspects of a project.

 - Works with departmental and/or cross functional peers to execute on assignments, under limited supervision.